magneticio/vamp.io/content/documentation/using-vamp/environment_variables.md

 1. **Breed scope**: The scope we used in all the above examples is the default scope.
 If you never define any `environment_variables` in any other place, this will be used.

-2. **Service scope**: This scope can override breed scope and is part of the blueprint artifact.
-Use this to override environment variables in a breed when using references to breeds.
+2. **Cluster scope**: Will override the breed scope and is part of the blueprint artifact.
+Use this to override environment variables for all services that belong to a cluster.

-3. **Cluster scope**: This scope can override the service scope and breed scope and is part of the blueprint artifact.
-Use this to override all environment variables in all services that belong to a cluster.
+3. **Service scope**: Will override breed scope and cluster scope, and is part of the blueprint artifact.
+Use this to override all environment variables for a specific service within a cluster.

 > **Note:** Using scopes effectively is completely up to your use case.
 The various scopes help to separate concerns when multiple people and/or teams work on Vamp artifacts and deployments and need to decouple their effor